 The assessment session – this is free of charge.

-I offer a free, no-obligation 50 minute initial consultation session to all prospective clients who want coaching, counselling and / or psychotherapy.
+I offer a free, no-obligation 50 minute initial consultation session to all prospective clients who wish to have coaching, counselling and / or psychotherapy with me.

 The free initial session will:

-- Enable us to determine whether we believe we can help you to achieve your aims and objectives
+- Enable us to determine whether we believe I can help you to achieve your aims and objectives.

-- Give us the time needed to go through the business contract that we use and confirm that you are happy agreeing to it
+- Give us the time needed to go through the business contract and confirm that you are happy agreeing to it.

-If we feel that we will work well together, we will then arrange the next session.
+From there, if we feel that we will work well together, we can arrange the next session.

 Length of sessions: